White House releases letter from Biden's doctor after questions about Parkinson's specialist's White House visits

 "It doesn't matter how hard you push me.
 It doesn't matter how angry you get with me.
 I'm not going to confirm a name.
 It doesn't matter if it's even in the log," she said.
 "It is inappropriate.
 It is not acceptable.
 So I'm not going to do it."

-Monday night, the White House released a memo from the president's physician, Dr. Kevin O'Connor, in which he said he had obtained permission from President Biden and Dr. Cannard to share more details.
+On Monday night, the White House released a memo from the president's physician, Dr. Kevin O'Connor, in which he said he had obtained permission from Mr. Biden and Cannard to share more details.

 "Dr. Cannard was the neurological specialist that examined President Biden for each of his annual physicals.
 His findings have been made public each time I have released the results of the President's annual physical.
 President Biden has not seen a neurologist outside of his annual physical," O'Connor wrote, noting that Cannard has been the neurology consultant to the White House Medical Unit since 2012.